 HAPS provides numerous programs thoughout the year to educate and raise awareness about Parkinson's disease.
 Some programs are intented for specific audiences and others are open to anyone interested in attending and learning more.
 See more information below...

 Houston Area Parkinson Society offers an educational program developed specifically for those who have been recently diagnosed with Parkinson's disease.
-The four-hour program is designed as a "Parkinson's 101" course for individuals who have been diagnosed within the past three years and their family members or friends who want to learn more about the disease.
+The three-hour program is designed as a "Parkinson's 101" course for individuals who have been diagnosed within the past three years and their family members or friends who want to learn more about the disease.
+Given the current COVID-19 situation, all in-person programs have been moved to a virtual platform at this time.

-Houston Area Parkinson Society held the 7th Caregiver Conference on Saturday, November 10th at United Way.
+Houston Area Parkinson Society hosted the 8th Caregiver Conference on Saturday, November 14th.
 This special, full-day educational event is designed exclusively for those caring for individuals with Parkinson’s disease (PD).
-The program hosted 150 registrants and offered participants helpful, practical information that is important to understanding and managing care of someone with PD.
-Caregivers had the opportunity to learn new skills and discover local resources in an environment where caregivers could connect with others to learn together and learn from each other.
-This year's program sessions were recorded and will be archived on online.
-Please check back.
-We will post them as soon as they are available.
+The conference offered participants helpful, practical information that is important to understanding and managing care of someone with PD.
+Caregivers had the opportunity to learn new skills and discover resources that focused on the care of their loved one as well as self-care.
+This year's program was held virtually as part of our ongoing initiative to keep our community safe amid the ongoing COVID-19 crisis and will be archived on our YouTube channel at a later date.

 Nina Brown has been a tireless advocate for the Parkinson's community and for medical research since she was first diagnosed in 1985.
 For about 15 years, Nina has served on the HAPS Board of Advisors as well as the Board of Directors as a member of the Executive Board as vice president and secretary, and as editor of HAPS monthly newsletter.